 - Place your bets when the odds are stable i.e they’re not changing

-- Aim to place your bets 15 minutes before an event starts
+- Place your bets at least 15 minutes before an event starts

-Using these two tips, you should avoid getting caught out by dropping odds in 2020.
+Using these three tips, you should avoid getting caught out by any dropping odds movements.

-In the modern world of online gambling, you’ll typically find that most bookmakers offer very similar odds to the rest of the market unless there’s a promotion such as an odds boost etc.
+In the world of online gambling, you’ll typically find that most bookmakers offer very similar odds to the rest of the market unless there’s a promotion such as an odds boost etc.

-If one leading bookmaker alters their odds, the rest of the market typically follows.
+If a leading bookmaker alters their odds, the rest of the market typically follows.
 However, there are opportunities where punters can take advantage of odds that don’t fit in with this pattern.

-Whatever it is, you should keep an eye out for such scenarios as they don’t come around very often.
+You should keep an eye out for such scenarios but they don’t come around very often.

 Thanks to advancements in technology, the bookmakers now use sophisticated systems to track market movements incredibly accurately.

 This allows bookies to adjust their odds to price changes almost instantaneously.
-That means there are fewer opporunities to profit from odds discrepeancies.
+That means there are fewer opportunities to profit from odds discrepancies using this strategy.

 Football dropping odds

-As you probably know, football is the most popular sport for punters to bet on.
-That means I get asked a lot of questions about football dropping odds.
+Football is the most popular sport for punters to place their bets on and I get asked a lot of questions about football dropping odds.

-For beginners out there, you obviously want to avoid any dropping odds as it can make placing your bets quite difficult and may reduce the amount of profit you make on a winning football bet.
+For any beginners out there, you may want to avoid football dropping odds as it can make placing your bets quite difficult and may reduce the amount of profit you make on a winning football bet.

 Where to find true market odds

-It’s well known in the betting industry that bookmakers are not created equal.
+It’s important to add that not all bookmakers are created equal.
 Despite what I said earlier, one bookie might be offering certain odds, whereas others might offer something different and of more value.

-It all depends on what bookmaker you use.
+It all depends on which bookmaker you use.

-So where can you find the true market price and which bookies offer these odds?
+So where can you find the true market odds and get the most value out of your bets?

 What are betting exchanges?

 Betting exchanges are online platforms that match gamblers together.
-They don’t take on any bets as traditional bookies do.
+They don’t take on any bets like traditional bookmakers do.
 Instead, they simply provide the technology for punters to place bets against each other.